API keys¶

 Issue a key¶

-API-key management requests require a real password-backed session.
-By default create requests also require
+API-key management requests require a real password-backed session (requires_password_session).
+By default, create

-re-verification.
-API-key callers cannot list, inspect, create, update, or revoke API keys because those routes use
+API-key-authenticated callers cannot list, inspect, create, update, or revoke keys on those management routes.

 For password re-verification endpoints, configure AuthRateLimitConfig.api_key_create for POST /api-keys and